DataDog/libdatadog/docs/RFCs/0004-crashtracker-prevent-hangs.md

 Even if the code does avoid all non-signal-safe operations, the program itself may be in such a corrupted state that the crashtracker will itself crash or hang.

 In the context of a crashing customer process, a crash within the crashtracker is bad because it can disrupt existing debugging workflows.
+This could be a frustrating and impactful situation for end-users.
+Imagine that you have a crashing application and it turns out that it's due to a dependency, but you have absolutely no means by which to deduce this fact.
+You might waste an extreme amount of engineering time trying to figure out why it's crashing.
+Moreover, if we crash, then we're not getting a crash report, so our ability to intervene on the behalf of such a user is limited.
 However, since the process was crashing anyway, it does not affect the overall availability of the service.

-A hang is worse, because it can prevent the process/pod from being restarted for a significant amount of time, potentially affecting the availability of the entire service.
+A hang is even worse, because it can prevent the process/pod from being restarted for a significant amount of time, potentially affecting the availability of the entire service.
 This RFC proposes an architectural mechanism to mitigate the risk of crashtracker hangs.

 ## Proposed Architecture

-In the proposed architecture, the crashing process [clones](https://man7.org/linux/man-pages/man2/clone.2.html) a child process.
-Care should be taken during this process to avoid
+The proposed architecture consists of three processes.
+By splitting dangerous operations out across a process boundary, the blast-radius of both crashes and hangs can be limited.

+1. The crashing process, referred to as the **watchdog** process in this RFC.
+   The purpose of the watchdog is to split dangerous operations off into child processes, monitor those processes, recover from any failures, and then cleanly chain any preexisting signal handlers.
+   The watchdog SHOULD carefully limit the operations it performs in process to maximize the chance that it will succeed even if the state of the crashing process is corrupted.
+   The watchdog has the following tasks:
-This child process (referred to as the **collector** in this RFC) is responsible for collecting the data required for crashtracking, while the parent operates as a watchdog (and is hence referred to as the **watchdog** process in the RFC).
+   1. [fork](https://man7.org/linux/man-pages/man2/fork.2.html) a child process to collect the (referred to as the **collector** in this RFC).
-The **receiver** process remains as in RFC 3, either running as an [execve](https://man7.org/linux/man-pages/man2/execve.2.html) fork of the watchdog, or as an independent sidecar.
+      The watchdog MUST NOT perform non-signal-safe operations such as `malloc` and `at_fork` handlers during this step.
+      There are [several potential system calls](https://github.com/DataDog/libdatadog/pull/716#discussion_r1832076807) that could be used here, including `clone`, `fork`, `vfork`, etc.
+      The key requirement is that whichever operation is used, it MUST maintain the information required by the collector to report a crash.
+   2. Spawn (`fork/exec`) a receiver process if necessary (unless there is already a long-lived receiver side-process).
+   3. Monitor and cleanup the child processes
-If the child process completes successfully, the parent process reaps its PID, waits for the receiver process to finish uploading, and then chains the next signal handler, as it does currently.
+      - If the child processes (collector and receiver) complete successfully, the watchdog process reaps their PIDs, and then chains the next signal handler, as it does currently.
-If the collector or the receiver exceed their timeout budget, the watchdog [kills](https://man7.org/linux/man-pages/man2/kill.2.html) the offending child process, and then chains the next signal handler.
+      - If the collector or the receiver exceed their timeout budget, the watchdog [kills](https://man7.org/linux/man-pages/man2/kill.2.html) the offending child process, and then chains the next signal handler.
+      - Similarly, if either the collector or receiver crash (), the watchdog cleans up its child processes, and then chains the next signal handler.
+2. The **collector** child process is responsible for collecting the data required for crashtracking, and forwarding it to the receiver.
+   Since it runs in a clone of the crashing process, it has access to all data necessary to do so.
+   The collector SHOULD limit its use of non-signal-safe operations, but MAY use them when necessary (e.g. during stack unwinding).
+   The collector SHOULD maximize the chance of getting at least a partial crash report by performing operations in ranked order of risk, leaving riskiest operations for last
+   Note that in this model, the collector process does NOT chain signal handlers when it finishes.
+   Instead, it SHOULD simply `abort` on failure, and `exit(SUCCESS)` if it succeeds.
+3. The **receiver** is responsible for receiving crash information from the collector, formatting it into a crash report, and forwarding it to the backend.
+   The receiver SHOULD be written to be resilient even if the collector crashes or hangs, to increase the probability of getting at least a partial crash report out.

 ### Timeouts